cambridge-ceu/csd3/docs/applications/hail.md

 >>> hl.export_vcf(at,"at.vcf.bgz")
 ```

 Some files can be made available with `gsutil` installed.
+The HGDP data comes with release 3.1, `gs://gcp-public-data--gnomad/release/`.